2017 S.V.A. Supporters

 on the Eve of the Organization's 43rd Anniversary

 Clifton H.W.
-Maloney, the renowned husband of Congresswoman Carolyn for over 33 years, died suddenly from a heart attack after mountaineering on Cho-Oyo, the world's sixth-tallest mountain, globally located between Tibet and Nepal in The Himalayas in China.
+Maloney, the renowned husband of Congresswoman Carolyn for over 33 years, died suddenly from a heart attack after mountaineering on Cho-Oyo, the world's sixth-tallest mountain, globally located between Tibet and Nepal in The Himalayas in China on the morning of September 25, 2009.
 With handsome, happy and athletic looks that belied his age, "Clif" would have been 72 in less than three weeks on October 15th.
 He has been an accomplished mountain climber, hiker and marathon runner.
 Besides his incredible Wall Street financial career acclaim, Clif Maloney was known as a wonderful, wise and witty guy.
-Several S.V.A. members had the pleasure of knowing him for years.
-Clif was a supportive in all ways husband of his successful wife Carolyn's illustrious career as a former NYC councilmember and a current U.S. congressmember (since 1992).
+Several STONEWALL Veterans' Association members had the pleasure of knowing him for years.
+Clif was a supportive in all ways husband of his successful wife Carolyn's illustrious career as a former NYC councilmember and a current U.S. congressmember (since 1993).
 While they both were on vacations in 1975, he from New York and she from North Carolina, they met in the West Indies in Jamaica and married in New York in 1976.
-They still own a house in Montego Bay.
+They still own a house in Montego Bay, Jamaica.
 In addition to his wonderful wife Carolyn, at home, Clif has two lovely daughters Christina (29) and Virginia (22).
 Even their daughters have been to S.V.A. events.
 Due to the complicated international nature in China, which involved the assistance of U.S. Secretary of State Hillary Clinton and the U.S. Embassy in China, and the mountaintop location of Mr. Maloney, all arrangements were delayed.

-Congressmember Carolyn Maloney received mourners for her husband Clifton at their townhouse in the Upper East Side of Manhattan.
-The Wednesday, October 7th evening session from 6 to 8 p.m. was attended by NYCPD Commissioner Ray Kelly, NYC Comptroller Bill Thompson, NY Judges Lucy Billings, Rick Braun and Kathryn Freed, Eastside Assemblyman Jonathan Bing, community activist Liz V. Abzug and representing the S.V.A, Williamson Henderson, among many other guests.
+Congresswoman Carolyn Jane Maloney received mourners for her husband Clifton at their townhouse in the Upper East Side of Manhattan.
+The Wednesday, October 7th evening session from 6 to 8 p.m. was attended by New York City mayor Michael Bloomberg, former Congresswoman Geraldine Ferraro, NYCPD Commissioner Ray Kelly, NYC Comptroller Bill Thompson, NYC judges Lucy Billings, Rick Braun and Kathryn Freed, East Side Assemblyman Jonathan Bing, New York City Councilmembers Gale Brewer, Dan Garodnick and Jessica Lappin, community activist Liz V. Abzug, and, representing the S.V.A, Williamson Henderson and AnDre M. Christie, among many other guests.
 A funeral mass for Clifton was at Brick Presbyterian Church at 1140 Park Avenue between East 91st and 92nd Streets in Manhattan, New York.
 It was held Friday, October 9th @ 11 a.m.

 Christie, Congresswoman Carolyn and Williamson Henderson